psychemedia/eurydice-resources/resources/launch_of_eurydice.md

 Saturday 29 April 1843
 p3

-The Eurydice, 26, building Portsmouth upon the plan laid down Admiral Elliot, will launched next month.
+The Eurydice, 26, building at Portsmouth upon the plan laid down by Admiral Elliot, will be launched next month.
 She is constructed on the draught of the Vestal, with an increase of length and a decrease of beam, and the reduction of the angle of the floor, which will reduce her draught of water about 18 inches.
 This vessel is extremely clean abaft and forward, and there is no doubt she will have great velocity ; but, in all probability, she will prove very wet.

 ---